New Salem Area Community Foundation

 New Salem, ND 58563

-or contact Kara at the North Dakota Community Foundation Bismarck office.
+or contact John Heinen at the North Dakota Community Dickinson Office

-- Grants shall be awarded only to those organizations designated by the IRS as 501(c)(3) nonprofit tax exempt groups, or government agencies.
-Groups without such designation seeking to apply may enlist a fiscal sponsor.
-Please contact John at NDCF for more information: John@ndcf.net or 701-590-4614.
+- Grants shall be awarded only to those organizations designated by the IRS as 501(c)(3) nonprofit tax exempt groups, or government agencies or those with a qualified fiscal sponsor.
+Contact the local committee or email@example.com for options of sponsors.

 - Grants shall be awarded to organizations in the New Salem area.